jffornieles/Wallakeep/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+> **Note:** Nodepop run in [http://localhost:3000](http://localhost:3000), if Nodepop is running then Wallakeep ask you if you want to run the app on another port instead, for example [http://localhost:3001](http://localhost:3001)

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.